ayyappandeveloper/greenden-tailwind/README.md

 Greenden is a fully responsive webpage built as a **learning project** using **HTML, Tailwind CSS, and JavaScript**.
 It includes a product search feature and is designed to work seamlessly on desktop, tablet, and mobile devices.
+📌This is a learning project.
+Contributions, suggestions, and feedback are welcome!

 ---